pr3d4t0r/sopel_ai/README.md

 pip install -U sopel_ai
 ```

-The installation assumes that the Sopel chatbot is alreasy installed in the
+The installation assumes that the Sopel chatbot is already installed in the
-target system and in the same environment as `pip` installation.
+target system and in the same environment as the `pip` installation.

 Confirm the installed package and version: